Archinia/archinia-com/_blogger-exports/hackingtheearthship/for-import/13-chapter-i-just-facts-maam.md

 “Anchoring or focalism is a cognitive bias that describes the common human tendency to rely too heavily on the first piece of information offered (the "anchor") when making decisions.
 During decision-making, anchoring occurs when individuals use an initial piece of information to make subsequent judgments.
 Once an anchor is set, other judgments are made by adjusting away from that anchor, and there is a bias toward interpreting other information around the anchor.
 For example, the initial price offered for a used car sets the standard for the rest of the negotiations, so that prices lower than the initial price seem more reasonable even if they are still higher than what the car is really worth.”

 The many issues of not depending on traditional systems that the Earthship literature attempts to address are absolutely valid, as every day we seem to get nearer to an economic and cultural collapse that renders alternates not only ideal but necessary.
 However, the “better world” the Earthship ideal promises cannot be delivered through ideals and wishful thinking.
-It has to come from actions… and those actions need to be based on good scienceand good design.
+It has to come from actions… and those actions need to be based on good science and good design.

 ## Issues with the Data